Zenzyde/FirstMobileGame/README.md

 # firstMobileGame
-My first fully functional mobile game for Android written in C# using the Unity engine
+My first functional mobile game for Android written in C# using the Unity engine